MolSSI-Education/2019-software-summer-school-logistics/Logistics.md

 ## Transportation

 ### Airport Shuttle Information
-Shuttle information here.
+Shuttle information will be added here.

 ### Shuttle Information
-Shuttle information (dorms -> class) provided here.
+Shuttle information (dorms -> class) will be provided here.

 ## Parking
-Parking information here
+Parking information will be provided here.

 ---